 The concentrated intake of oxygen stimulates stem cells and helps to repair organs.

-HBOT has shown positive results in conquering Ischemia, Edema, Hypoxia, Infection, Poorly Healing Wounds, Snake Bites, Reduction in Swelling, just to name a few.
+HBOT has shown positive results in conquering Ischemia, Edema, Hypoxia, Infection, Poorly Healing Wounds, Snake Bites, and Reduction in Swelling, just to name a few.

-Hyperbaric oxygen therapy has been recognized in human medicine for over 20 years and now is available for our pets.
+Hyperbaric oxygen therapy has been recognized in human medicine for over 20 years and is now available for our pets.

-Diamond began receiving her hyperbaric treatments at SPCA, in Lakeland, Florida.
+Diamond began receiving her hyperbaric treatments at SPCA in Lakeland, Florida.

 Unbelievable.
 You should see how happy Diamond was after his treatment.